HassanSajjad-302/HMake/README.md

 cd ../..
 ```

-Edit `ToolsCache::detectToolsAndInitialize` in ToolsCache.cpp — Point to the absolute path of the clang binary:
+On Linux, edit `ToolsCache::detectToolsAndInitialize` in ToolsCache.cpp — Point to the absolute path of the clang
-`llvm-project/my-fork/bin/clang`
+binary:
+`llvm-project/my-fork/bin/clang`.
+On Windows, edit last line in `CppCompilerFeatures::initialize`.

 **Clone and build HMake:**